Marek Chlup

-Marek Chlup (born January 9, 1999) is a Czech professional baseball outfielder for the Yomiuri Giants of Nippon Professional Baseball (NPB).
+Marek Chlup (born January 9, 1999) is a Czech professional baseball outfielder who is a free agent.
+He has previously played in Nippon Professional Baseball (NPB) for the Yomiuri Giants and in the Mexican Baseball League.
 He also represents the Czech Republic national team.

 Playing career

 Early career

 Chlup made his professional debut in 2014 with the Arrows Ostrava of the Czech Baseball Extraliga.
 Following the 2015 season, he moved to the Eagles Praha.
 Chlup was a member of Praha through the 2023 season, including while he was in college.

 College

 Chlup committed to the North Carolina State University for college baseball, playing his freshman and sophomore seasons with the Wolfpack.
 He transferred to North Greenville University for his junior season, the year the team won the NCAA Division II national championship in 2022.
 In their 2022 championship season, Chlup hit .390 with 12 home runs and 75 RBI for the Crusaders.
 He was named the Conference Carolinas Player of the Year for 2022.

 Lake Country Dockhounds

 On July 31, 2023, Chlup signed with the Lake Country DockHounds of the American Association of Professional Baseball.
 In 34 games with the DockHounds in 2023, he batted .325/.393/.627 with nine home runs, 25 RBI, and six stolen bases.
 Chlup signed an extension with the DockHounds on January 2, 2024.
 Prior to the 2024 season, his Extraliga rights were transferred by the Eagles Praha to Tempo Praha, after which he appeared briefly with Tempo while tuning up for the 2024 American Association season.
 On August 7, Chlup, Lake Country shortstop Demetrius Sims, and team broadcaster Dominic Stearn witnessed a bicycle accident near Falls Park, and cared for the victims until paramedics arrived.